-It was World Oceans Day on June 8, and the main message of this day was a stark reminder of the amount of plastic in the oceans and the urgency with which we have to change our habits and clean up the oceans.
+It was World Oceans Day on June 8, and the main message of this day was a stark reminder of the amount of ocean plastic and the urgency with which we have to change our habits.
 On that note National Geographic recently joined forces with Sky to support Sky Ocean Ventures initiative.

 In March 2018 media giant Sky launched Sky Ocean Ventures, “an impact investment vehicle that will invest in new ideas and businesses who can help solve the oceans plastic crisis”.
 Sky Ocean Ventures hopes to use its initial cornerstone commitment of £25 million to seek out the investment opportunities from other businesses and quickly scale up to £100 million that can help solve the ocean plastic crisis and seek to find solutions to everyday plastic problems.

 “We think it’s time businesses stop dumping harmful plastic in to the sea and instead start pumping more money into innovation.
 Sky Ocean Ventures is a bold new creation that will support breakthrough thinking and invest in promising new ideas that will help turn off the plastics tap.
 We look forward to working with other like-minded organisations who can help us find and support innovators who are developing products, materials and business models that will create meaningful change.”